FREE Case Review (866) 588-0600

 The concept of owed overtime claims, while seemingly straightforward, has a rich history rooted in the labor movements of the late 19th and early 20th centuries.
 As the Industrial Revolution surged, workers often faced grueling hours in factories with little to no regulations safeguarding their rights.
 The push for a standardized workweek was a response to these conditions.

-The Fair Labor Standards Act (FLSA) of 1938 was a landmark legislation in the U.S., establishing the 40 hours a week and mandating that employees be paid at least one and a half times their regular rate for hours worked beyond this threshold.
+The Fair Labor Standards Act (FLSA) of 1938 was a landmark legislation in the U.S., establishing 40 hours a week and mandating that employees be paid at least one and a half times their regular rate for hours worked beyond this threshold.

-Over the years, the interpretation and application of the Fair Labor Standards Act (FLSA) has evolved.
+According to the US Department of Labor, over the years, the interpretation and application of the Fair Labor Standards Act (FLSA) has evolved [1].
 Amendments to the FLSA and state-specific labor laws have sought to address the changing nature of work, especially with the rise of part-time, time-and-a-half, and remote work.
-Understanding this history is crucial, not just for legal professionals, but for employees and employers to appreciate the rights and responsibilities that have been hard-won over decades.

 Case Studies